War of the First Men and the children of the forest

 The war of the First Men and the children of the forest took place during the Dawn Age.

 Prior to the arrival of the First Men on the continent of Westeros, the children of the forest reigned supreme throughout the land.
 Then, twelve thousand years ago the First Men arrived from Essos across the Arm of Dorne.
-As the First Men spread throughout the land and built their holdfasts, they cut down trees and burned them.
-This infuriated the children of the forest, who worshipped trees.
+The children initially welcomed the newcomers.
+As the First Men spread throughout the land and built their holdfasts and villages, however, they cut down and burned trees, including weirwoods.
+This infuriated the children of the forest, who carved faces in their heart trees.
 They declared war on the First Men.

 The two races fought a desperate war for dominance over hundreds or thousands of years.
 The wood dancers were the hunters of the children, and the diminutive people were said to have turned trees into warriors.
 The greenseers of the children called upon beasts to fight on their behalf, including cave lions, direwolves, eagles, mammoths, serpents, and snow bears.
 While the children used bone, wood, and dragonglass, the bigger and stronger First Men were equipped with bronze swords and armor and rode horses.
 The humans also fought against giants.

 As the children were gradually losing ground, their greenseers are said to have gathered at Moat Cailin or the Isle of Faces.
 According to legend, they used magic and called the hammer of the waters upon the Arm of Dorne, resulting in the Breaking of the land bridge into the Broken Arm and the Stepstones.
 The hammer of the waters also flooded the Neck into a swamp.